ranemagno/formative-student-card/readme.md

 ### Key Features
 - Responsive layout, using flexbox
-- Interactive elements such as buttons, navigation and animation
+- Interactive elements such as buttons and animation using Jquery
 - Visually appealing images and css styling

 ### :exclamation: LINKS YOU MUST HAVE :exclamation:

-Css file, Google Fonts, Font Awesome v4
+###### Css file, Google Fonts, Font Awesome v4
 \
 Found in the \<head\>
 ```html